mobilemindtec/j2objc-app-base/README.md

 This lib provide http rest communication and another tools.

-To use see this samlpe project https://github.com/mobilemindtec/j2objc-app-test.git
+To use see this sample project https://github.com/mobilemindtec/j2objc-app-test.git